What Is The Difference Between Vintage, Antique, and Estate Jewelry

 Is Your Jewelry Vintage, Antique or Estate: Focus on Costume Jewelry

 When it comes to costume and silver jewelry, there are many terms that are commonly used to describe pieces that are not new.
 Three of the most common of these terms are vintage, antique, and estate jewelry.
 While these terms are sometimes used interchangeably, they actually have distinct meanings that are important to understand if you are looking to buy, sell, or understand jewelry.
+Click here if you are looking for where to buy vintage jewelry.

 Vintage Jewelry